levyjeff/Harris_data_certificate/harris_data_certificate.md

   * PPHA 42100 Applied Econometrics II
   * PPHA 60000 Policy Labs projects, with permission of certificate head

-It is important that you plan with your advisor well in advance if you are interested in purusing this certificate, since many of the classes are offered only once each academic year.
+__Note that if you do not begin the required courses in the spring of 2020, then you will not be able to complete the certificate before graduation in 2021.__ Please plan with your advisor well in advance if you are interested in pursuing this certificate.
 For more details, see the [Harris Courses](https://harris.uchicago.edu/academics/programs-degrees/courses) page.

-For students who began the certificate in 2019 or earlier, see the previous description here (ARCHIVED LINK TO CURRENT PAGE).
+For students who began the certificate in 2019 or earlier, see the previous description [here]( https://harris.uchicago.edu/academics/design-your-path/certificates/certificate-data-analytics).

 ## Language Options: Python or R